Climate of Karachi: September

 The first three weeks of September can have some good rains.
 After the first three weeks, the monsoon completely withdraws from the city, and the sky remains sunny and dry.
 There is a slight decrease in humidity, which hovers between 70 and 80%, and an increase in temperatures.
 Rain in this month is inconsistent.
 During the monsoon of 2005 no rain occurred in the city raising the fears of drought but from 9 September till 11 September heavy rainfall lashed the city about 80 mm rainfall was recorded.
 From 12 September evening till 13 September afternoon, 2011 a total of 140 mm occurred in the city that caused urban flooding in almost all parts of the city.
 The highest rainfall for September was 315.7 mm in 1959.
-The highest temperature was 42.2 C on 30 September 1951 and the lowest temperature recorded was 18.2 C on 23 September 1994.
+The highest temperature was 42.2 C on 30 September 1951 and the lowest temperature recorded was 18.2 C on 23 September 1994.Karachi's September 2025 monsoon season concluded with a cumulative rainfall of 304.4 mm, driven by the remnants of Ex-Tropical Storm Nongfa and the post-monsoon system Shakhti.
+These dual weather systems pushed monthly totals significantly past the historical baseline, contributing to Sindh province recording rainfall averages 317% above normal.